felucian/Ready-AI-APP-ST304/Lab_Modules/03_Blue_Green_deployments/03_Blue_Green_deployments.md

     Don't terminate the script, so you can easily view the effects of the blue version deployment in the next steps.

-## 4. Switch the Live Environment to Blue (which contains a fault)
+## 4. Switch the Live Environment to **Blue** (which contains a fault)

-The blue version of the BookService API contains an exception raised while loading reviews for the BookId = 2 in order to simulate a fault in the codebase.
+The blue version of the BookService API contains an error in the application logic that will raise an exception when loading reviews for the BookId = 2 and BookId = 4, while it will work correctly for BookId = 1 and BookId = 3.

 1. Switch to the PowerShell session already used in the step 2 and then proceed to deploy the Blue version of the BookService API, by executing: